Ganesh-Th/Chain_of_Bits/README.md

-# Cryptocurrency Transaction Hub: Trustless and Transparent
+# Cryptocurrency Transaction Hub: Trustful and Transparent

 ## Identification of topic💡: